spinkube/documentation/content/en/docs/topics/selective-deployments.md

 ## Run a Selective Deployment

-Now you can deploy your app using kubectl apply -f as you normally would:
+Now you can deploy your app using `kubectl` as you normally would:

 ```bash
 # Deploy the spinapp.yaml using kubectl